Gabe-Jentis/WritingProj4/README.md

 pip install numpy
 ```

-Make sure git is installed on windows by visiting this website: https://git-scm.com/download/win and clone the repository with the following command
+Make sure git is installed on windows by visiting this website: https://git-scm.com/download/win and clone the repository at a location of your choice with the following command
 ```
 git clone https://github.com/Gabe-Jentis/WritingProj4.git
 ```